royoelen/hanze-python-qtl-workshop/docs/source/setup.rst

 We are going to need some Python libraries to be able to do our eQTL mapping.
 The best way to do this, is by setting up a `Conda <https://docs.anaconda.com/free/miniconda/>`_ environment, and installing the libraries there:

+(Alternatively, you can skip this whole shebang and use Google Colab instead)

 .. code-block:: console

    (base) $ conda create -n pyqtl_env python=3.9